Sarthak-Mohapatra/Classification-of-GPU-Run-as-high-or-low-time-consuming-using-various-classification-Algorithms./README.md

-# Classification of GPU Run as high or low time-consuming using various classification Algorithms.
+# Classification of GPU Run Process as high or low time-consuming using various classification Algorithms.
 In this project, we will learn and implement SVM, Decision Trees and XGBoost Algorithms method.
 The purpose of this project is to compare different classification algorithms and test its capabilities for classifying records in a dataset.
 The dataset contains information about GPU kernel performance on matrix multiplication (A * B = C) where, A, B and C are metrices.